PatrickVuscan/React-Native-Fast-API-Pizzeria/README.md

 ## CI/CD + Clean Code

 We have a very good process that insures that we write code that is consistent and clean.
 For example we have defined rules in `.pylintrc` that enforces snake_case as well as providing variables names that are longer than 2 characters.
 We also enforce the google's python convention in `setup.cfg`.
 We further enforce functionality tests and linting by first running scripts on `precommit` and second running scripts on `pull-request`.
+We also check for server vulnerability by using `safety` and `bandit`.